 Instead of fighting each other, we need to focus the energy on helping each other.
 There are of plenty examples:

-- one spouse is getting a hard assignment at work, and he or she needs to focus more, so that the other side will cover home duties with kids and other commitments,
+- one spouse is getting a hard assignment at work, and they need to focus more, so that the other side will cover home duties with kids and other commitments,

 - one team is covering the workload, while the other side can move and restructure, re-hire, and get to full strength so that it is ready to start covering